 As part of a series of international collaborative courses offered by the Social Sciences and Humanities Unit for the Kyoto University Top Global Course (AGST), the Division of Natural Resource Economics will hold an intensive lecture course entitled “Rural Sociology: Trouble in Paradise?”
-(Special Lecture on Natural Resources Economics IVB) , taught by Prof. Claudia Neu from the University of Göttingen, Germany in February 2022.
+(Special Lecture on Natural Resources Economics IVB) , taught by Prof. Claudia Neu from the University of Göttingen, Germany on February 14th-17th, 2022.

 [Intensive, Second semester]

 Special Lecture on Natural Resources Economics IVB （生物資源経済学特別講義IVB）(Code: FC06000)